-Participants at the London

-DataDive, November 2017.
-Twenty

-Elsevier technologies joined

-data scientists, developers and

-enthusiasts working alongside

-nonprofits to strategize, visualize

-and crunch data critical for moving

-the needle on issues as diverse

-as fighting corruption, arming

-African farmers with weather data

-to navigate climate change and

-ensuring that surplus food in the

-UK gets to homeless shelters and

-hungry families.

-- #DataDive UK: Follow data scientists and developers in a hackathon for charities (Elsevier Connect, November 2017) - How data scientists are tackling hunger and social change (Elsevier Connect, December 2017)
+Participants at the London DataDive, November 2017.
+Twenty Elsevier technologies joined data scientists, developers and enthusiasts working alongside nonprofits to strategize, visualize and crunch data critical for moving the needle on issues as diverse as fighting corruption, arming African farmers with weather data to navigate climate change and ensuring that surplus food in the UK gets to homeless shelters and hungry families.
+Media Coverage • #DataDive UK: Follow data scientists and developers in a hackathon for charities (Elsevier Connect, November 2017) • How data scientists are tackling hunger and social change (Elsevier Connect, December 2017)

-WARD Angelina/Elsevier
+) WARD Angelina/Elsevier

-Fareshare is the UK's largest charity fighting hunger and food waste.
+© WARD Angelina/Elsevie Fareshare is the UK's largest charity fighting hunger and food waste.
 For them, the data revolution has the potential to transform the work they do with the nearly 7,000 charities and community groups in their network - from bringing stability to food supply to understanding which resources are needed.
+Developers and data scientists, including Elsevier volunteers, working hard in the final hours of the DataDive.